Harry-Ashenden/easyRecipes/README.md

 # easyRecipes
 This responsive full-stack web app is a one-stop place for users to store their recipes and access them in a no-fuss way.
-The site allows users to add recipes from their favourite websites using an API or manually if they have favourite family recipe.
+The site allows users to add recipes from their favourite websites using an API or manually if they have a favourite family recipe.
 Users can view, update, comment, like, delete recipes anytime with ease.

 **Link to project:** https://easyrecipes.cyclic.app